tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

 Welcome students back!
-Indicate that today will start day 2 of interactive visualizations using PyViz.
+Indicate that this is the start of Day 2 for interactive visualizations using PyViz.

-Begin the class explaining to students that **hvPlot** is not the only visualization package that can be used to create interactive visualizations.
+Start the class by explaining that **hvPlot** is not the only visualization package that can be used to create interactive visualizations.

 * Plotly Express is a package similar to hvPlot, offering many of the same plots as hvPlot (bar, line, scatter, etc.) but more as well (e.g., parallel coordinates and parallel categories plots).